Eltaurus-Lt/Anki-Card-Templates/README.md

 <details>
   <summary>Static layout ("Keyboard Characters"):</summary>

 > All static characters will always appear on each Card of this type in the same order they are specified.
-This can be useful for adding special characters, such as letters with diacritics, to work as a supplement for a physical keyboard that doesn’t have them, or for emulating a whole keyboard for a language you don't have on your machine.
+This can be useful for adding special characters (such as letters with diacritics) to supplement a physical keyboard that doesn’t have them, or for emulating a whole keyboard for a language not installed on your machine.
 To set it up:
 >
 > 1. Open [the Card Type editor](#relevant-anki-windows)
 > 2. Enter the desired characters into the "static_keys" setting element at the top of the Front Template, e.g.: